The IEEE Joseph F. Keithley Award in Instrumentation and Measurement was established in 2000. It has replaced the IEEE Morris E. Leeds Award.

 Prize: The award consists of a bronze medal, certificate, and cash honorarium.

-Basis for judging: In the evaluation process, the following criteria are considered: originality (with particular emphasis on individual effort); quality (general benefit); influence (on other work in the field); breadth; and standards or measurement instrumentation (physical, sensing, information processing, information retrieval and display, etc.).
+Basis for judging: In the evaluation process, the following criteria are considered: originality (with particular emphasis on individual effort); quality (general benefit); influence (on other work in the field); breadth; standards or measurement instrumentation (physical, sensing, information processing, information retrieval and display, etc.); and quality of nomination.

 Notification: Recipients are typically approved during the June IEEE Board of Directors meeting, usually held towards the end of the month.
 Recipients and their nominators will be notified following the meeting.
 Subsequently, the nominators of unsuccessful candidates will be notified of the status of their nomination.